George

 This

-is the earliest known photo of fire headquarters on the
+is the earliest known photo of fire headquarters

 northwest corner of